jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 # Creating Your Own SNOBFit Optimisation
 **Barnaby Walker, James Bannock, Adrian Nightingale, and John de Mello**

 In our article '*Tuning Reaction Products by Constrained Optimisation*' we describe a simple method for carrying out multiobjective chemical optimisations, in which a compromise must be reached between several competing properties.
 The optimisation is carried out by treating the problem as a "constrained optimisation", in which a lead property is minimised subject to upper and lower limits being placed on the values that the other properties may attain.
-The optimisation routine we use here to carry out the optimisation is "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by Huyer and Neumaier (https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).
-For convenience, we have developed a class-based wrapper for their Matlab-based implementation of SNOBFit (http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use.
+The optimisation routine used to carry out the optimisation is "Stable Noisy Optimisation by Branch and Fit (SNOBFit)" by Huyer and Neumaier (https://www.mat.univie.ac.at/neum/ms/snobfit.pdf).
+For convenience, we have developed a class-based wrapper for their Matlab-based implementation of SNOBFit (http://www.mat.univie.ac.at/neum/software/snobfit/), which simplifies both the installation of SNOBFit and its use, especially for chemical and blackbox optimisations.

 In this folder you will find tutorials explaining how to install our MATLAB package, how to run a standard (unconstrained) optimisation with SNOBFit, and how to run a constrained optimisation.